tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

   --langdata_dir ../langdata \
   --tessdata_dir ./tessdata \
   --fontlist "Lohit Devanagari" \
-  --output_dir ~/tesstutorial/bihtest
+  --output_dir ~/tesstutorial/bihtrain
 ```
 This creates the .lstmf files in the output directory using the given training_text.
 The box/tiff pairs are created in a /tmp/sometmpdir/hin/ directory and are not copied to the output directory.
-You can modify [tesstrain_utils.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain_utils.sh) to save these alongwith the .lstmf files, if needed.
+You can modify [tesstrain_utils.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain_utils.sh) to save these along with the .lstmf files, if needed.

 ```
+training/tesstrain.sh \
+  --fonts_dir /usr/share/fonts \
-training/tesstrain.sh --fonts_dir /usr/share/fonts --lang bih  --linedata_only \
+  --lang bih  \
+  --linedata_only \
+  --langdata_dir ../langdata \
-  --langdata_dir ../langdata --tessdata_dir ./tessdata \
+  --tessdata_dir ./tessdata \
   --output_dir ~/tesstutorial/biheval
 ```

 Do not use `--fontlist` parameter to train on the list of Devanagari fonts from [language_specific.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/language-specific.sh).
+This will be the evaluation set.

 Step 2.
 -----